 Access to former participants was gained through educational institutions and former youth educational teamers.
 The selection of interview partners was guided, apart from research methodical criteria, by the aim to reach the biggest possible heterogeneity in terms of a sample of theoretically relevant categories (Rosenthal, Köttig, Witte, & Blezinger 2006, p.
 20).
 Gender, regional placing, social status, cultural reference as well as the range of providers who offered educational events were part of it.
+Contrary to the presumption, that it will become difficult to find interviewees – especially in the light of access through institutions of political youth education, the attendance 5 years ago, and the mobility of young adults at this age – we fortunately found many interested persons.
 On the whole 23 interviews and four group debates took place.
 About 50 young people took part in the study.
-A typology of biographical sustainability of political education processes could be worked out from the biographical narrative interviews by an interpretative process.
+The analysis of the data followed the interpretive paradigm and the six steps of the interpretative procedure according to Rosenthal (2011, p.
+187): “The aim of the reconstruction is, to analyse the biographical meaning of the experience of the past as well as the meaning of the self-presentation in the present”.
+Important for this kind of analysis is the preliminary postponement of the key question and initially to work out the structure of the case.
+A typology of biographical sustainability of political education processes could be worked out from these biographical constructions .
 They will be outlined below.
 The typology gives some indication on long term effectiveness of extra-curricular political youth education.

+The biographical-narrative Interview as a very open and explorative approach seems to be the right way to make out the meaning of the political education for young adults.
+The researchers got a very deep insight into biographical life stories und the complex coherences of political youth education and other educational authorities as well as the function of political education.
+The research workshops with students, educators and other scientists as a circle of intersubjectivity were very important for the qualitative research process and helped to control blind spots.

-Typology of the long term effectiveness of political youth education
+Typology of the long-term effectiveness of political youth education

 A typecast of the various cases deducted from individual interviews is used to organize the material according to specific characteristics.
 Furthermore, allocating cases to typecasts plays a role in depicting the context and the relationship to the research question.
 Therefore „similarity relations in surface characteristics“ are irrelevant compared to „similarities in deep structure” (Kreitz 2010, p.
 99).
 Which social cases are structurally similar or belong to the same typecast is determined by the configuration of the components and their functionality for the whole (Rosenthal 2011, p.
 24).
-Thus four typecasts for biographical sustainability of political education and three functional differentiations of effective directions have been identified in the study.
+Thus, four typecasts for biographical sustainability of political education and three functional differentiations of effective directions have been identified in the empirical material.
+The key question was:

+In what way the impulses beginning with seminars and projects of political youth education find expression in further life?

+Moreover, the following questions were of peculiar interest:

+How the suggestions of seminars of political youth education relate to former knowledge and attitudes, which are affected by family or other biographical influences?

+And how they deal with the contradictions and conflicts between different spheres of influence?

 The first type political commitment includes adolescents who became politically active by the impulse they received in a seminar.
 Based on the targets of extra-curricular political youth education to impart knowledge, enable judgement and encourage participation the subject has politicized to a high degree.
 The process of politicization which has been triggered by extra-curricular political youth education is obvious and to be expected as it is its purpose and its target.